 There is a keen interest in rapid prototyping and additive manufacturing these days—however, prototypes made from these processes lack the valuable production data that is gathered from prototype molds, such as ideal gate locations, fill rates, cooling rates, etc. Prototype mold results give engineers the information they need to identify and correct any part design or production challenges, resulting in a production process that maximizes manufacturability and speed to market.

-For more information on how to improve your injection molding project's speed to market download our eBook How Manufacturers Can Accelerate Speed to Market by clicking the below.
+For more information on how to improve your injection molding project's speed to market, download our eBook, 5 Steps to Get New Injection Molded Products to Market Faster.